Last Updated: August 2023

 Where reasonable and practicable to do so, we will collect your Personal Information only from you.
 When we collect Personal Information we will, where appropriate and where possible, explain to you why we are collecting the information and how we plan to use it.

-We collect information using cookies when you use our websites or social media platforms.
+We may collect information about you using cookies when you use our websites or social media platforms.
 Cookies are small pieces of information stored on your hard drive or in memory.
 One of the reasons for using cookies is to offer you increased security.
 They can also record information about your visit to our websites, allowing us to remember you the next time you visit and provide a more meaningful experience.

 We may also collect information from third party websites, applications or platforms containing our interactive content or that interface with our own websites and forms.
+Our websites may use Google Analytics.
+Details of how Google uses data collected from sites that use Google Analytics are available at this link: How Google uses information from sites or apps that use our services – Privacy & Terms – Google.

 - check whether you are eligible for the product or service;